Alyaatamer/Flutter-ITI/Flutter/day3/README.md

 # Day3

-Flutter project for practicing StatefulWidget with a simple Login screen.
+Flutter project with a simple Login screen.

 ## Demo Video